7xm7/soc-incident-report-tempest/README.md

 - The importance of building a timeline with data from multiple sources.
 - Decoding and understanding Base64 payloads is essential for tracing full chains.
-- Cross referencing timeline viewer + logs + packet analysis = full visibility into multi-stage intrusions.
+- Cross referencing Timeline Explorer + logs + packet analysis = full visibility into multi-stage intrusions.

 ---